shawm11/iron-crypto-php/docs/api-reference.md

 `IronOptions` Class
 -------------------

-This class does not do anything except contain the default iron options.
+This class does not do anything other than contain the default iron options.

 ### `$defaults` Property

-Contains the default iron options, which is secure enough for most applications.
+Contains the default set of iron options, which is secure enough for most applications.
 Do not use different options, unless you know what you are doing.
 See the [Iron Options](#iron-options) section if you are not going to use the default options.

 The default iron options are the following: